CONCEPT PROJECT

 Iconography:

-The icons are designed to be easily recognizable and aesthetically appealing.
-They are structurally designed in the same grid with the same stroke line and proportions in order to keep consistency across the app The main function of having icons in the VanOpen app is to make the navigation faster and aid users in obtaining the correct information in a single tap
+The icons are designed to be both easily recognizable and visually appealing.
+They follow a consistent grid, stroke weight, and proportion system to maintain uniformity across the app.
+The main purpose of the icons in the VanOpen app is to make navigation faster and help users access the right information with a single tap.

 Spacing:

-White space has been taken into consideration horizontally and vertically between components and the overall layout.
-All spaces are set to increment by 8 across the app so visual unity is kept.
-The spacing is also flexible and responsive due to not all components work in the same way.
+Whitespace has been carefully considered both horizontally and vertically between components and throughout the overall layout.
+All spacing increments follow an 8-pixel grid across the app to maintain visual consistency.
+The spacing system is also flexible and responsive, as not all components behave the same way.

 Buttons and UI components:

-Branded colors have been used for the design of the buttons, so consistency can be kept across the app.
-Additionally, each component respects spacing and basic structure layout which have been analyzed and tested for functionality and future modifications of the system.
+Branded colors were applied to the button designs to maintain visual consistency throughout the app.
+Each component also follows established spacing rules and structural layouts that have been analyzed and tested for functionality and future scalability of the system.

-Another critical value for the app's proper function is the user's interests or intentions.
-This information will suggest where to go depending on the restrictions and the health vulnerability of the user and whoever is travelling with them.
+Another key factor in the app’s functionality is understanding the user’s interests and intentions.
+This information helps suggest suitable destinations based on current restrictions and the health vulnerabilities of the user and their travel companions.

-After users add their preferences and COVID-19 vulnerability data, the app will suggest and provide helpful information, such as operation time, capacity, and whether or not masks are required.
-With this, the user can make a better decision without wasting time.
+After users enter their preferences and COVID-19 vulnerability data, the app suggests and provides helpful information—such as operating hours, capacity, and mask requirements—allowing users to make informed decisions without wasting time.